evelance/sockbiter/README.md

 opening one or more connections to the target server, and then using blocking sendfile() operations to send the requests while using as little CPU as possible.
 Responses are recorded into a file per connection (responses-<connection ID>.txt).
+The server may need to be configured to allow many keep-alive requests.
+Although it is planned, responses are not parsed for now.

 For each connection, two threads are started that mostly block on I/O and record timestamps when their operations are finished.